J12934/standalone-web-container/content/article.md

 [//]: <> (divider)

 ### The dilemma
-Therefore both solutions not really applicable to small static web applications with only some configurable dependencies to other systems.
+Therefore both solutions not really applicable to small web applications with only some configurable properties.

 [//]: <> (divider)